CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 In either case, `header.gltfByteLength` contains the length of the glTF field in bytes.

 If the glTF asset is embedded, it must be 8-byte aligned so that glTF's byte-alignment guarantees are met.
-This can be done by padding the feature table or batch table if they are present.
+This can be done by padding the Feature Table or Batch Table if they are present.

 ## File extension